bmsherman/gadts-talk/README.md

 where variables are given names (Strings, or, at the type level, "Symbols") instead.
 My implementation requires closed type families with pattern matching to do the variable name lookup at compile-time.
-Unfortunately, it is impossible to recapitulate the lookup at runtime because failure to match types in a type-family definition cannot be saved in a constraint or data structure.
+Unfortunately, it is impossible to repeat the lookup at runtime because failure to match types in a type-family definition cannot be saved in a constraint or data structure.
 So we use `unsafeCoerce` to make GHC happy.